HaliteChallenge/Halite-II/website/learn/index.md

     Don’t see your language yet?
 [Let us know][contact].
 We'll have documents on how to make your own bot after our alpha comeptition.

-    Unzip the game environment into the same directory as the starter kit.
+    The game environment and starter kit are bundled together, so you should be all set.

 4. Visualize and Play Your Bot

     Try running the bot with the provided `run_game.sh` or `run_game.bat` file.
 This will compile the bot and play it against itself automatically.
 When the game ends, it will produce a replay file (*.hlt) in the bot directory.
 Drag it to the [online visualizer][play] to see how the game went.